pleymor/Raspberry-PI-OS-Dummy-HDMI-Resolution-Fixer/README.md

 ````

 Then open Start menu, Preferences, Screen Configuration
-Right clisk on the screen, Resolution, select another one, apply, refuse reboot
+Right click on the screen, Resolution, select another one, apply, refuse reboot
-The select the resolution 1920x1080, Apply, reboot.
+Then select the resolution 1920x1080, Apply, reboot.
 You should have the desired resolution now :)